 Difference between const and readonly in typescript/angular

-In this post, You will learn step by step tutorial on the difference between const and readonly keywords in typescript and angular.
-You can also check Typescript final keyword
+In this post, you will learn a step-by-step tutorial on the difference between the const and readonly keywords in TypeScript and Angular.

 const content;

-Typescript compiler gives Cannot assign to ‘content’ because it is a constant error That means constants initialize with value during declaration as seen below
+The TypeScript compiler throws a Cannot assign to ‘content’ because it is a constant error.
+This indicates that constants must be initialized during declaration, as seen below.

 const content = "text string";